rajkumarkushi/naukri-app/README.md

 1. Rajashree Chakraborty
 2. Dipak Shantaram Shinde
 3. Kaustubh Badve
-4. Rishi Ranjan Kumar
-5. Prakarsh Prasar
+4. Rajkumar enduri
-6. Rohit Sahu
+5. Rohit Sahu

 ## Project Details:
 Naukri.com is an Indian employment website operating in India and Middle East.
 Naukri.com was founded in March 1997 by Indian businessman Sanjeev Bikhchandani, who started Info Edge Ltd. in 1995.
 As part of our unit 4 at Masai School, we were given to clone the [Naukri.com](https://www.naukri.com/) website.